-Key Audit Matter How our scope addressed this matter Ownership and valuation of Investments The Fund's investments (see note 3 and the schedule of investments) are included at fair value of £129,564,819 (2019: £144,075,929).
-The portfolio is made up of investments actively traded on recognised markets which are measured at fair value based on market prices and other prices determined with reference to observable inputs.
-Although substantially all of the investments are listed and have quoted market pricing data available which is used to value the investments, there is a risk of material misstatement that the investments may be incorrectly valued due to stale prices, low trading volumes or errors reported in third party prices.
-Where investments are not regularly traded there is a greater risk of material misstatement that the quoted price is not reflective of fair value and this should be taken into consideration in management's assessment.
+Key Audit Matter How our scope addressed this matter Ownership and valuation of Securities Our procedures on the valuation of securities included: The Fund's securities (see note 3 and the schedule of securities) are included at fair value of £180,581,681 (2020: £129,564,819).
+The portfolio is made up of securities actively traded on recognised markets which are measured at fair value based on market prices and other prices determined with reference to observable inputs. understanding the relevant controls around valuation; testing 100% of the valuations of securities by agreeing the prices directly to independent third party sources; considering the trading history of securities to determine whether they have been frequently traded, and values at Although all of the securities are listed and have quoted market pricing data available which is used to value the securities, there is a risk of material misstatement that the securities may be incorrectly valued due to stale prices, low trading volumes or errors reported in third party prices.
+Where securities are not regularly traded there is a greater risk of material misstatement that the quoted price is not reflective of fair value and this should be taken into consideration in management's assessment.
 Valuation has a significant impact on the NAV.
-There is a risk that investments, a record of which is maintained by a third party custodian, are not directly owned by the Fund.
-Investments are held by the custodian.
-Ensuring that the custodian records all the investment correctly under the Fund's name is critical since the investment portfolio represents the principal element of the financial statements, being the single largest asset on the statement of financial position.
-Our procedures on the valuation of investments included: understanding the relevant controls around valuation; testing 100% of the valuations of investments by agreeing the prices directly to independent third party sources; considering the trading history of investments to determine whether they have been frequently traded, and values at which they have been traded to consider whether the year end prices are stale.
-Our procedures on ownership of investments included: obtaining an understanding of the relevant controls around custody of investments; agreeing the holdings to independent third party confirmations provided by the Fund's custodian; and reviewing the ISAE 3402 controls assurance report of the custodian to consider the controls relevant to the custodial function.
-Key observations Based on the procedures, we concluded that the ownership and valuation of investments is appropriate.
+Our procedures on ownership of securities included: There is a risk that securities, a record of which is maintained by a third party custodian, are not directly owned by the Fund. obtaining an understanding of the relevant controls around custody of securities; Securities are held by the custodian.
+Ensuring that the custodian records all the securities correctly under the Fund's name is critical since the investment portfolio represents the principal element of the financial statements, being the single largest asset on the statement of financial position. agreeing the holdings to independent third party confirmations provided by the Fund's custodian; and • reviewing the ISAE 3402 controls assurance report of the custodian to consider the controls relevant to the custodial function.
+Key observations Based on the procedures, we concluded that the ownership and valuation of securities is appropriate.